 There’s no hurry, though.
-And there are some advantages to leaving your child in a cot if they’re happy there.
+And there are advantages to leaving your child in a cot if they’re happy there.
 For example, your child can’t fall out of the cot.
 And you can put off the cost of buying a new bed and bedding for a while longer.

 It's also best to wait until your child is emotionally ready to move to a bed and physically able to get in and out of the bed safely.

-Sometimes the shift to a bed brings a few new bedtime challenges, and you might want to make the move when you’re best able to deal with these.
+Sometimes the shift to a bed brings new bedtime challenges, so you might want to make the move when you’re best able to deal with these.

 Why children might move from cot to bed

-It might be time for your child to move to a bed if:
+It might be time for your child to move to a bed if they:

-- your child has started climbing out of the cot, which puts them at risk of falling
+- have started climbing out of the cot, which puts them at risk of falling

-- your child is toilet training and needs to be able to get to the toilet easily during the night
+- are toilet training and need to be able to get to the toilet easily during the night.

-- you have a new baby who needs the cot
+- have a new baby who needs the cot

-- you’ve decided to move your child out of your bed and into their own bed.
+- have decided to move your child out of your bed and into their own bed.

 If you need advice, talk with your child and family health nurse.

 Making the bedroom safe

 When children move from a cot into a bed, they can get out of bed and move around their bedrooms more easily.

-A safety check of the bedroom will help to prevent accidents.
+A safety check will help to prevent accidents.
 For example:

 - Install safety locks on windows, so the window can be opened only a little.
 Make sure the gap isn’t big enough for your child to climb through.

 - Wrap curtain and blind cords around cleats attached to the wall at least 1.6 m above the floor.
 Keep hanging mobiles out of your child’s reach.
-These things could strangle your child.
+These things are strangulation hazards.